Harrymanual/Harrymanual.github.io/about.markdown

 ## Technical Skills and Expertise

-I have gained proficiency in several programming languages and technologies, with a particular affinity for Java.
-My technical skills include:
+I have gained proficiency in several programming languages and technologies, with a particular affinity for Python.
+My technical skills include in order of strength:
+- Python
 - Java
-- Python
+- Git
+- Agile software development methodologies
 - SQL
 - R
 - React
-- Git
 - Introduction to Google Cloud courses
-- Agile software development methodologies

 I am constantly seeking opportunities to expand my skill set and stay up-to-date with the latest industry trends and best practices.